micheleangioni/multi-language/README.md

 ## Introduction

-Multi Language is a [Laravel](http://laravel.com) package which handles the localization.
+Multi Language is a [Laravel 5](http://laravel.com) package which handles the localization.
 It acts as a wrapper for the laravel localization package and lets ease translation of your default lang files into new languages.

-**WARNING** : The Laravel 4 version is not maintained anymore.

 ## Installation

 Multi Language can be installed through Composer, just include `"michele-angioni/multi-language": "dev-master"` to your composer.json.

+If you are looking for the Laravel 4 version, include the not-anymore-maintained 0.1 version in your composer-json `"michele-angioni/multi-language": "0.1"`.

 ## Configuration